defi-ventures/BlockX-chain/x/evm/spec/02_state.md

 take care of caching and storing nested states.
 It's the general query interface to retrieve contracts and accounts

-The Tokn `CommitStateDB` is a concrete type that implements the EVM `StateDB` interface.
+The BlockX `CommitStateDB` is a concrete type that implements the EVM `StateDB` interface.
 Instead of using a trie and database for querying and persistence, the `CommitStateDB` uses `KVStores` (key-value stores) and Cosmos SDK `Keeper`s to facilitate state transitions.